elliotcahn/Fantasy-EPL/README.md

 # Fantasy-EPL
-Functions designed to improve your fantasy Premier League team or even build a team for you
+Functions designed to improve your Fantasy Premier League team or even build a team for you